Particular/docs.particular.net/tutorials/quickstart/tutorial-extending-the-system.md

 In [Part 1 of this tutorial](/tutorials/quickstart), you saw that publishing events using the [Publish-Subscribe pattern](/nservicebus/messaging/publish-subscribe/) reduces coupling and makes maintaining a system easier in the long run.
 Then, in [Part 2](/tutorials/quickstart/tutorial-reliability.md) you saw how to handle failures gracefully.
 Now, let's look at how you can add an additional subscriber without needing to modify any existing code.

-{{NOTE:
-If you didn't already download the Quickstart solution in the [previous lesson](/tutorials/quickstart), you can download it now:
+If you didn't already download the Quick Start solution in the [previous lesson](/tutorials/quickstart), you can download it now:

 downloadbutton
-}}

 As shown in the diagram, you will add a new messaging endpoint to the solution called **Shipping** that will subscribe to the `OrderPlaced` event.

 ![Completed Solution](after.svg "width=680")

+> [!NOTE]
-NOTE: In this tutorial, you will use terminal commands like [`dotnet new`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new), [`dotnet add package`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package), and [`dotnet add reference`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-reference), but you can do the same things using the graphical tools in your IDE if you prefer.
+> In this tutorial, you will use terminal commands like [`dotnet new`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new), [`dotnet add package`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package), and [`dotnet add reference`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-reference), but you can do the same things using the graphical tools in your IDE if you prefer.

 ### Create a new endpoint
 On this step, you will create the **Shipping** project and set up its dependencies.